1. Executive Summary

 3.1 The purpose of this Statement is to explain what Personal Data we Process and how and why we Process it.
 In addition, this Statement outlines our duties and responsibilities regarding the protection of such Personal Data and the rights of Data Subjects in that respect.

-3.3 In addition, in order to meet our transparency obligations under Data Protection Law, we will incorporate this Statement by reference into various other points of data capture used by us (for example, via application forms).
+3.3 In addition, in order to meet our transparency obligations under Data Protection Law, we will incorporate this Data Protection Statement by reference into various points of data capture used by us such as application forms and/or surveys.

 4. The SBCI as a Data Controller